 Almost any cancer treatment can have side effects.
-Some may last for only a short time, but others can last longer, possibly even for the rest of your life.
-Tell your cancer care team about any changes or problems you notice and about any concerns you have.
+Some last for a few weeks to several months, but others can be permanent.
+Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

-It is very important to keep your health insurance during this time.
-Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back or getting worse, this could happen.
+Even after treatment, it’s very important to keep health insurance.
+Tests and doctor visits cost a lot, and even though no one wants to think about their cancer coming back, this could happen.

-At some point after your cancer diagnosis and treatment, you may find yourself seeing a new doctor who does not know your medical history.
-It is important that you be able to give your new doctor the details of your diagnosis and treatment.
-Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
-Make sure you have this information handy (and always keep copies for yourself):
+At some point after your cancer treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
+It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
+Learn more in Keeping Copies of Important Medical Records.